Diary of a Wimpy Kid: Spin-offs

 A spin-off series has been published, written from Rowley's perspective.
 The first installment, Diary of an Awesome Friendly Kid: Rowley Jefferson's Journal, was released on April 9, 2019, and is a series of anecdotes about Greg and Rowley's friendship.
 The second, Rowley Jefferson's Awesome Friendly Adventure, is in the style of a fantasy adventure and was released on August 4, 2020.
 The book's original release date was April 7, 2020, but was delayed due to the COVID-19 pandemic.
 The third, Rowley Jefferson's Awesome Friendly Spooky Stories, was released on March 16, 2021.
+A sequel to that book was released on August 11, 2026.

 Audiobooks

 Audiobooks have been released for each main installment in the Diary of a Wimpy Kid series.
 The Recorded Books versions are read by Ramon de Ocampo, while the Penguin Books versions are read by Dan Russell, who has done so since The Third Wheel, and in 2018 he re-narrated the first 6 books for the markets where Penguin publish the series.